-The training and development of union representatives and managers around the subject is essential to delivering support around problem gambling.
-The Wales TUC and union offer consists of a range of courses and has a clear development path.
+The training and development of union representatives and managers around the subject is essential to delivering support around harmful gambling.
+The TUC and union offer consists of a range of courses and has a clear development path.
 The union-led training includes: